 Thunderstorms are not the only weather-related danger faced by hikers and backpackers.
 Renner explains how to avoid and escape flash floods, wildfires, avalanches, high winds, and hypothermia – which are all weather-related dangers and phenomena.

 Armed with this knowledge, how does one apply it when planning a trip and before you set out on day one.
 Renner advocates compiling a pre-trip “weather briefing” and walks you through how to interpret the forecast information available from NOAA and other information services.

 This is the best explanation of how to interpret the forecasts that meteorologists share with one another, weather radar, satellite photos, and avalanche forecast in the context of trip planning risk assessments that I’ve found anywhere.
-Combined with local weather wisdom, these weather briefings provides an excellent basis to make go-no go decisions about trip objectives and plans.
+Combined with local weather wisdom, these weather briefings provide an excellent basis to make go-no-go decisions about trip objectives and plans.
 Renner also includes chapters on weather patterns region by region across the U.S., highlighted by reference maps.